 Compared to areas in central Auckland, North Shore has distinctly more residential & suburban feel to it.
 It consists of several towns/neighbourhoods, each with their own feel, including Devonport, Takapuna, Milford, and Albany.

 As you might have guessed from its name, one of the top reasons to stay here is to experience Auckland’s seaside delights.
-The area features some of the best beaches in Auckland including Devonport, Cheltenham, Takapuna, and Milford.
+The area features some of the best beaches in & around Auckland including Devonport, Cheltenham, Takapuna, and Milford.